fiHere are common questions for admins who manage Google Drive for an organization, about streaming or syncing Drive files to users' devices.

-If you use Drive File Stream, your Drive files are moved to the cloud, freeing up disk space and eliminating the network bandwidth needed to keep all your files synced from your computer to the cloud.
+If you use Drive for desktop, your Drive files are moved to the cloud, freeing up disk space and eliminating the network bandwidth needed to keep all your files synced from your computer to the cloud.
 You can stream Drive files on demand, or make them available for offline access.

 If you use Backup and Sync, your local files will remain in your Drive folder on your computer, and a synced copy is also stored online.
 You can also configure Backup and Sync to delete local files and keep them safe in the cloud.

-With Drive File Stream, files are stored in the cloud and don’t need to sync with online versions, saving network bandwidth.
+With Drive for desktop, files are stored in the cloud and don’t need to sync with online versions, saving network bandwidth.
 Files that are cached for offline access will sync back to the cloud when you’re online.

 Backup and Sync doesn't throttle bandwidth by default, but you can choose to limit your bandwidth settings.
 You can also pause syncing at any time if Drive is consuming too much of your Internet connection.